ConnorJWheatley/MineSweeper/README.md

 # MineSweeper
 This is my version of the game Minesweeper.
+I made this project for a coursework project in my second year of university.